larrykollar/Humanist/scripts/README.md

 -  POSIX shell and utilities (awk, sed)
 -  Pandoc (preferably something recent like 3.8)
--  Weasyprint (to produce PDF) or a different engine
+-  Any CSS3-based PDF engine

 `stitch`
 :  Goes in ~/bin